sweetstacker/github_edit/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Affero GNU General Public License 3.0 - see the [LICENSE](LICENSE) file for details.

 ---